Just-gemer/mainscene2bundle/README.md

 ## mainscene2bundle
-a tool that can convert jdu mainscene into offline bundle supports pc and nx
+a tool that can convert jdu mainscene into offline bundle, supports pc and nx
 # How to use?
 in input paste nohud(.webm),audio(.ogg) and name it as a mapname of song that you want to port,